-Course Title & Code Credit Distribution Eligibility Pre-

-Credits Lecture Tutorial Practical/Practice Criteria requisite of
+Course Title & Code Credit Credit Distribution of the Course Pre- Credits Lecture Tutorial Practical/Practice Criteria requisite of the course (if any) RUSSIAN LANGUAGE-10 Grammar, Reading & Writing Comprehension 3 1 - As per University rules - NA BAHRUCC-10

-the course

-(if any)

-3 1 - As per NA

-RUSSIAN University

-LANGUAGE-10 rules -

-Grammar,

-Reading & Writing

-Comprehension

--

-BAHRUCC-10

 - To enhance reading writing and presentation skills of the student using intermediate grammar and vocabulary when writing and reading. - To enable students to summarize the text in Russian focussing on the main points. - To develop language skills (reading, listening and writing) at intermediate level.
 The students will be encouraged to write simple as well as complex sentences. - On completion of the course, the students will be able to: Read, understand and write long texts write expressions and compositions. - They will be able to develop aptitude (linguistic, sociolinguistic, and sociocultural) at this level